Graffiti Removal Program

 How Do I Report Graffiti?

 Do not ignore graffiti – report it!
-The sooner you report graffiti, the sooner it can be removed and the likelihood of recurrence is decreased with swift action.
+The sooner graffiti is reported, the sooner it can be removed and the likelihood of recurrence is decreased with swift action.
 Below are some tips to help report graffiti:

-- If you see graffiti in the public right of way or on private property, the city has four points of contact for reporting graffiti in the following order:
+- If graffiti is seen in the public right of way or on private property, the city has four points of contact for reporting graffiti in the following order:

 - The Mayor's Action Center at 727-893-7111 (SeeClickFix)